Scotch argus: Description

 Erebia aethiops has a wingspan of 42–46 mm.
 Antennae are clavate (club shaped).
 The background colour of the wings varies from dark brown to black brown, with reddish-yellow bands, black eyespots with white pupils and greyish wing fringes, weakly chequered in the females.
 On the forewing there are three or four eyespots, usually two apical plus a third detached, while on the hindwings there are four or five.

 The underside of the hindwings shows a whitish or cream banding but there is a slightly marked sexual dimorphism.
 In Scotland, the subspecies caledonia has a narrower reddish-yellow band and never contains more than three small eyespots.
 Three black spots are present on each hindwing.
 The egg is oval shaped, with 20 to 28 longitudinal ribs.
 The mature caterpillar is yellow brown, with a brown head.
 The pupae are yellow brown and relatively short and compact, reaching a length of 12.5–124.5 mm.

-This species is rather similar to Erebia ligea, but the fringes on the edges of the upper side of the wings are more light grey, while in E. ligea they are white.
+This species is rather similar to Erebia ligea, but the fringes on the edges of the upper side of the wings are more light grey, while in E. ligea they are white.Wheeler (1903) gives a short description of both species.